-At its meeting today, the government agreed to nominate Séamus Woulfe S.C. for appointment as an Ordinary Judge of the Supreme Court by the President of Ireland.
+At its meeting today, the Government agreed to nominate Joanne Carroll, Barrister, and Cephas Power, Barrister, for appointment as Ordinary Judges to the District Court by the President of Ireland.

 This is a prototype - your feedback will help us to improve it.